bhavanvir/SENG-275/Assignment 2/Assignment2a.md

 - T5: Age of `0`

 **4. R: Reference**

+Assuming a user can only have a single active session:
 - T1: Requires for the `Uname` to be valid
 - T2: Requires for the `Pword` to be valid for the `login id` instance